LuciaNhuNguyen/R_Bioinformatics_Assignments/stat-summary_display-multiple-groups-of-data-side-by-side.md

   theme_classic()
 ```

-## 3. Plot barplot with X axis is Cases and Y axis is number of SNPs of FreeBayes, Mutect2, Strelka
+## 3. Plot barplot with X axis is Cases and Y axis is number of SNPs of FreeBayes, Mutect2, Strelka.

 ```{r}
 # Create a barplot with X axis is Cases and Y axis is number of SNP